paulshorey/pauls-pure-functions/README.md

 # Documentation pages coming soon

-For now, please read the JSDoc (comments) above each function in the [./src](https://github.com/paulshorey/universal-common-functions/tree/main/src) folder:
+For now, please read the JSDoc (comments) above each function in the [./src](https://github.com/paulshorey/pauls-pure-functions/tree/main/src) folder.
+Please bear with me.
+I'm currently completing all the documentation.
+After that's done, will compile it into several markdown files in the `./docs` folder and link to them.
 ![documentation example](docs/examples/asort_objects_by_property.png)

 <p>&nbsp;</p>